Rees algebra of maximal order Pfaffians and its diagonal subalgebras: Pfaffian ideals of sparse skew-symmetric matrices

-\begin{note} In case of a generic skew-symmeric matrix, it is known from \cite[Theorem 2.2]{Baetica} that the Pfaffian ideal $I=$Pf$_{n-1}(X)$ is of linear type.
-But results in that direction cannot be directly applied in the sparse cases like the one above.
-Hence we will separately show that the Pfaffian ideal in this case is of linear type. \end{note}
+\begin{note} In the case of a generic skew-symmetric matrix, it is known from \cite[Theorem 2.2]{Baetica} that the Pfaffian ideal $I=$Pf$_{n-1}(X)$ is of linear type.
+However results in that direction cannot be directly applied in sparse cases like the ones above.
+Hence we will separately show that the Pfaffian ideals, in this case, are of linear type. \end{note}

 \begin{proof} Using Lemma \ref{determinant}, we get the generators of the Pfaffian ideal $I=\text{Pf}_{n-1}(X_3)$ to have the following form,